rasql/pygame-tutorial/docs/3_image/image.rst

 Load an image
 -------------

-The ``pyagme.image`` module provides methods for loading and saving images.
+The ``pygame.image`` module provides methods for loading and saving images.
 The method ``load()`` loads an image from the file system and returns a Surface object.
 The method ``convert()`` optimizes the image format and makes drawing faster::